gsdu8g9/pytin/cmdb/readme.txt

     IPAddressRangePool
         Pool formed from IP range, such as 192.168.1.1-192.168.1.10.
 Can only contain IPs from this range.
+        query: range_from, range_to, version

     IPNetworkPool
         Pool formed from IP network, such as 192.168.1.1/23.
 Can only contain IPs from this network.
+        query: network, version

-    Extra parameters
+        Extra query parameters
             netmask: network mask for the IPs in the pool
             prefixlen: CIDR prefix (can be omitted)
             gateway: gateway for the IPs in the pool

     IP address is hard linked to its pool by using option field ipman_pool_id.
 Parent_id is used to store the hierarchy of the resources.